 First Manchester Pride event “The Carnival of Fun”.
 Throughout the next few years the event would continue to grow and would be known as Mardi Gras.
 The name of the festival was changed to Manchester Pride in 2003.
-Whilst the event continues to be very successful in bringing people into the City and benefiting the local economy there has been some unrest in the last few years caused by the relatively low proportion of raised funds making their way back in to LGBT charities.
-In 2012 around £52,000 (3.7% of funds raised) was paid to charities compared to £127,690 in 2003 when the event was arguably much smaller.
-In 2013 the amount given charity reduced further to £34,000.
-It is believed that over the Pride weekend in 2013 a total of circa £25million was brought in to the local economy.
+Whilst the event continues to be very successful in bringing people into the City and benefiting the local economy there has been some unrest in the last few years caused by the perceived relatively low proportion of raised funds making their way back in to LGBT charities.
+It is believed that over the Pride weekend a total of circa £25 million is brought in to the local economy.

 Throughout the 1990s